Allison: What is Dunne Cliff?

 Rat: Allison is an emerging Canadian designer.
 Between 2023 and 2025, Allison showcased seasonal runway collections at Vancouver Fashion Week and Fashion Art Toronto.
 Allison is a recipient of the Nancy Mak Award with the Global Fashion Collective (April 2025), and a Canadian Arts and Fashion Awards (CAFA) finalist for Fashion Design Student of the Year (2023).
 Allison is also a recipient of the FASHN DISRPTR Award with Fashion Art Toronto (May 2025), and her work has been featured on CTV News (2023), and pictured in Cosmopolitan Korea (2024), Vogue China (2025), Vogue Mexico (2023, 2024), and Vogue Italy (2023, 2024, 2025).
 In July of 2025 Allison completed a course in Experimental Fashion Knitwear at Central Saint Martins, University of the Arts London.
 Allison lives in Vancouver and creates pieces at a small studio off Commercial Drive.

-Dunne Cliff will show during the upcoming London Fashion Week FW26 on Saturday February 22 at Protein Studios, London.
+Dunne Cliff will show off-calendar during the upcoming London Fashion Week FW26 at 2pm on Sunday, February 22 at Protein Studios, London.

 Dunne Cliff pieces are stocked at Front & Company on Main Street.